 Forging partnerships to last

-“This continues to be a walk, jog, run approach, “ says Eric Foote of PointsBet.
+“This continues to be a walk, jog, run approach, “ says Foote.
 “I think we’re in the jogging phase now.
 We’re very optimistic, but we also know we need to follow the proper guidelines set forth by the leagues and media partners.”

 The “jog” phase, as Foote puts it, means there’s still a long way to go.
 But PointsBet’s NBC deal goes beyond a simple logo or asset share.

 “They’re looking to go above and beyond the agreement,” Foote says of NBC.
-“Whether that’s helping form a lobbying standpoint, helping us cut commercial deals with leagues, or working on joint talent deals.”
+“Whether that’s helping from a lobbying standpoint, helping us cut commercial deals with leagues, or working on joint talent deals.”

 That above and beyond extends to ambassador deals, too, such as PointsBet’s agreements with Drew Brees and Sarah Perlman.

-DraftKings’ Brian Angiolet says media deals help sports betting operators enhance brand outreach on a larger scale.
+DraftKings’ Angiolet says media deals help sports betting operators enhance brand outreach on a larger scale.

 Does this all mean that we’ll reach a nexus point when sports fans actively seek out betting content alongside broadcasts of their favorite teams or games?

 “I think we have reached that point,” says Angiolet.
-Since the legalization of sports betting has expanded, partnerships and relationships are formed rapidly, and right now, everyone is working hard within these relationships to find what resonates with customers.
+Since the legalisation of sports betting has expanded, partnerships and relationships are formed rapidly and, right now, everyone is working hard within these relationships to find what resonates with customers.